5t3ph/eleventy-plugin-lightningcss/README.md

 LightningCSS minifies, prefixes, and enables transpiling based on your browserslist (or the included default) to gain future-CSS support today, with graceful upgrading as browser support improves.

-It includes enables the following LightningCSS flags by default:
+It enables the following LightningCSS flags by default:

 - [bundling](https://lightningcss.dev/bundling.html) - enables including other files via the `@import` syntax
 - [nesting](https://lightningcss.dev/transpilation.html#nesting)